-The programme will equip you to work directly in this field or continue to higher levels of study both in this country and abroad.
-You will also develop skills relevant to other careers in sport related fields, as well as those valued by all graduate employers.
-The programme has strong links with many professional sports clubs and governing bodies, and has its own employability co-ordinator to ensure students are provided with opportunities to apply for high quality internships and work placements alongside their academic studies.
+You will also develop skills relevant to other careers in sport-related fields, as well as those valued by all graduate employers.
+The programme has strong links with many professional sports clubs and governing bodies, to ensure students are provided with opportunities to apply for internships and work placements alongside their academic studies.

 St Mary’s University has a long-standing tradition of excellence in sports and a significant number of elite sports performers regularly choose to study for degrees in School of Sport, Health and Applied Science.
 At St Mary’s we seek to support them in combining their sport with higher education, and many remain in higher education on completion of their first degree.

 The School has opportunities for students to continue to higher levels of study with its own MSc programme and opportunities to move onto MPhil or PhD research awards.